Over 1100 Ceredigion residents are buying fuel together in clubs across the county.

 It highlights key issues to think about when building a network, such as addressing fuel poverty and considering how oil suppliers operate.

 It is particularly useful for those organisations working in off-gas, rural areas.
 It differs from other toolkits in that it does not aim to be only a ‘how to’ guide for new co-ordinators, though we have included that information.
 There are already many good examples of toolkits for co-ordinators, it is more a strategic guide aimed at organisations who wish to optimise fuel syndicate.

 For more information on winter warmth schemes to assist those most in need as well as funding opportunities available to householders - both from a national and local perspective to ensure that people don't have to live in cold conditions please refer to Ceredigion's Cymdogion Cynnes guide:

 Ceredigion Oil clubs can help you save money, connect to our community and reduce carbon emissions.

 They are run by community volunteers, who all run their groups slightly differently.
 If you leave a message via phone or email they will get back to you within a few days or as soon as they can.
-To find the details of an oil club that covers your local area and the community coordinator, click on the interactive map or see the list below.
+To find the details of an oil club that covers your local area and the community coordinator, see the list below.